CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Sonde_Review.md

 rm(tmp)
 ```

-Do, most sonde data appears to be downcast data, with data collected at
+Most sonde data appears to be downcast data, with data collected at (or
-(or near) specific depths.
+near) specific depths.
 It looks like there has been inconsistency of
 handling shallow water samples.
 Some sites shallow samples may have been
-used to estomate Kd
+used to estimate K<sub>d</sub>.

 ## How often was each site sampled?